ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 - A ``name`` identifying the action.
 - A collection of ``triggering events`` that run the action when required.
+- A collection of ``concurrent`` workflows conditions to, for example, avoid running several workflows for one same branch (multiple consecutive pushes could lead to multiple ongoing workflows, and we would only want the last one to be run).
 - A collection of ``jobs`` with different steps to be followed during the CI process.

 .. code-block:: yaml